 Strawberry Shortcake is probably one of the most popular and classic cakes in Japan.
-Whether it’s for birthdays, Christmas (did you know this cake is also sold as “Christmas Cake”?) or any type of celebrations, we enjoy Strawberry Shortcake all year round.
+Whether it’s for birthdays, Christmas (did you know this cake is also sold as “Christmas Cake”?) or any type of celebration, we enjoy Strawberry Shortcake all year round.
 Cakes have such a special place in Japanese culture that we even bring them when we visit friends and family.

 If you need a classy dessert to serve at your dinner party or something special for a bridal shower, a beautiful homemade Japanese Strawberry Cake fits the bill for the most special occasions.
 With some basics from the pantry, this simple yet elegant cake is one to remember when celebration season hits.
-Or when strawberry is in season in your area, you have good enough reason to whip up this sweet treat to celebrate.
+Or when the strawberry is in season in your area, you have good enough reason to whip up this sweet treat to celebrate.
 I promise, your guests will fall hard for it!

-What is Japanese Strawberry Shortcake?
+What is the Japanese Strawberry Shortcake?

-The concept of Japanese Strawberry Shortcake may have been originated in the US with some adaptation.
+The concept of the Japanese Strawberry Shortcake may have originated in the US with some adaptation.
 Instead of sweet biscuits, a Japanese strawberry shortcake is made of 2-3 layers of sponge cake, with fresh strawberry slices, whipped cream filling, and whipped cream frosting.

 This cake might seem rather simple, yet when all the components are prepared perfectly, it comes together as an amazing dessert.

 The majority of recipes for Japanese strawberry shortcakes are very similar, so what makes them different?
 It all comes down to the various techniques you use when making it.
 I want to thank my dear friend Naomi for spending hours in my kitchen testing different variations of strawberry shortcake recipes with me.
-We spent days testing and made so many cakes, and we decided this is by far the best one.
+We spent days testing and making so many cakes, and we decided this is by far the best one.

 Because this recipe requires detailed explanations, it was impossible for Mr. JOC to take step-by-step pictures AND film the video at the same time.
-Therefore, we decided to focus on the step by step pictures this time because I can’t explain everything in our short video.
+Therefore, we decided to focus on the step-by-step pictures this time because I can’t explain everything in our short video.
 We’ll add a video for this recipe in the future.